 At Grange Community Nursery and Primary School, we teach early reading through our systematic synthetic phonics programme.
 Phonics is a method of teaching children the unique code for reading and writing.
 Each sound (phoneme) in the English language is taught, combined with alternative spelling patterns.
 Through decoding phonemes, children are able to read and write independently.
 However, some everyday words cannot be decoded through phonemes, and these tricky words (common exception words) are also taught in phonics lessons.
 Nursery children begin phonics lessons with phase 1, and children in Reception learn phases 2, 3 and 4.
 Year 1 moves on to phase 5, and Year 2 finishes the systematic synthetic phonics programme with phase 6.
 Phonics interventions are also delivered to additional children throughout Key Stage 2 to aid their reading and writing skills.

 From Nursery and upwards, all children take books home to share with their families.
 By sharing and reading a wide variety of books, our children develop and deepen their vocabulary skills and understand text presentation and grammatical features.
 Reading a variety of books develops good habits and independence.
 Children read different authors and types of text, such as poetry, stories, reports, explanations and recounts or diaries.
 They develop preferences and use different styles in their own writing.

 With challenging texts in school and taking home books at a comfort level, children gain fluency and mastery in both decoding and understanding their books.
-In the early years we develop decoding skills and then move to developing children’s inference and comprehension, whilst developing a rich and varied vocabulary.
+In the early years, we develop decoding skills and then move on to develop children’s inference and comprehension, whilst developing a rich and varied vocabulary.